Hamziee/Ava/readme.md

-> ### This is a development branch is currently activly being changed.
+> ### This is a development branch and is currently activly being changed.
 If you are looking for an stable version of Ava, please look at the [main branch](https://github.com/Hamziee/Ava)

 <div align="center">
 <img src="https://github.com/Hamziee/Ava/blob/main/readme.jpg?raw=true" style="height: 390px;align: center;" alt="Ava"/>